What is condo living?

 You have to share all common areas.

 The outside land is owned by the association and available to ALL condominium residents.
-You don’t have the privacy as with single-family homes.
+You don’t have the privacy as in single-family homes.

 Some associations allow pets and some do not.
 Some associations only allow small pets.
 Some allow only cats and no dogs.